Applications for 2026–2027 are open!

 How much does BRYC cost?

 BRYC is free.
 We just ask for Fellows’ and families’ commitment.
 There are two exceptions.
-First, families who report an adjusted gross income of $100,000 or higher will be asked to make a one-time $500 donation to BRYC in lieu of a participation fee.
-Second, there may be special activities, like college tours, when we ask families for a small fee to cover one or two meals.
+First, families who report an adjusted gross income of $100,000 or higher may will asked to pay a participation fee.
+Second, there may be special activities, like college tours, when we ask families for a small fee to cover some expenses.

 When do I come to BRYC?

-Fellows come to BRYC one evening per week (Mon, Tues, Wed, or Thurs) from 4:30-7:15pm.
+Fellows come to BRYC one day per week (Mon, Tues, Wed, or Thurs).
 Your assigned program day depends on the school you attend.
-BRYC does provide transportation from most schools on program day, but please note that guardians are responsible for pickup at 7:15pm when programs end.
+BRYC does provide transportation from most schools to to Fellows’ assigned campus.
+Programs begin late afternoon and extend into the early evening.
+Please note that guardians are responsible for picking up their Fellows when programs end.

 Note: You may request to change your program day if classroom space/size allows, but you may need to provide your own transportation to BRYC.